mindkeep/storyteller/README.md

 a game/dungeon master role is simulated via LLM.
-The hope is to make this project very modular such that it can be played from the console or over some more robust chat interface (such as Discord), and connect to different LLMs (such os OpenAI's Chat-GPT.)
+The hope is to make this project very modular such that it can be played from the console or over some more robust chat interface (such as Discord), and connect to different LLMs (such as OpenAI's Chat-GPT or Llama-2.)
 The setting and initial prompts will be set by the user/admin.
 Everything from there should be a fairly unique experience.

 ## plans